comdex-official/docs/docs/cdp_Messages.md

 Resulting changes:

-1. A new CDP is created, Sender becomes CDP owner.
+1. A new CDP is created, sender becomes the CDP owner.
-2. Collateral is taken from the Sender and sent to cdp module account.
+2. Collateral is taken from the sender and sent to the CDP module account.
-3. Principal stable coins are minted and sent to Sender.
+3. Principal stable coins are minted and sent to the sender.
-4. Equivalent amount of internal debt coins created and stored in cdp module account.
+4. Equivalent amount of internal debt coins created and stored in CDP module account.

 #DepositCollateral

 Deposit adds collateral to a CDP in the form of a deposit.
-Collateral is taken from Owner.
+Collateral is taken from owner.

 	type MsgDepositCollateralRequest struct {